daviddadev/color-picker-small-grid/README.md

 # Welcome to DavidDaDev GitHub Page

-One of my early-days project.
+This project is a color picker with a small grid.

 Feel free to look at my projects.
 If you want to drop a line visit my personal [website](http://davidsoto.dev/).

 ## Launch

-To see the project live tap [here](https://daviddadev.github.io/js-functional-programming/index.html), and thanks for visiting my GitHub.
+To see the project live tap [here](https://daviddadev.github.io/color-picker-small-grid/index.html), and thanks for visiting my GitHub.
 Enjoy.

 - David